 Madeline’s artistic mission kick ball changes at the intersection of American dance competitions and academia, focusing on the overlaps in training and performance practices within these divided realms of the field.
 Under the moniker MKrep., she and her collaborators continue to present choreographic works that contain depth, humor/parody, and the occasional rhinestone.
 MKrep.’s works have premiered throughout the country, from New York to Florida, and she continues to present work in academic and professional settings.
 Madeline has presented creative and written scholarship at national conferences including the American Culture/Popular Culture Association, The National Dance Education Organization, and The American College Dance Association.
 Internationally, she recently shared this evolving research at the Dance Studies Association’s (formerly the Society of Dance History Scholars and Congress on Research in Dance) 2018 conference in Valletta, Malta.

 As a performer, Madeline has enjoyed working with contemporary dance leaders, including Alison Bory, Julia Burrer, Adriana Durant, Amanda Hamp, Heidi Henderson, Annie Kloppenberg, Paul Matteson, Kendra Portier, and Hannah Schwadron.
 Additionally, she trained intensively at the Headlong Performance Institute in Philadelphia, creating collaborative performance art under the direction of David Brick, Andrew Simonet, and Amy Smith, and also attended the Bates Dance Festival in 2011, 2012, and 2013.
 To supplement her dance practice, Madeline holds a 200-hour yoga certification from School Yoga Institute and a Classical Pilates Mat Certification through Pilates Plus.
-When she isn’t teaching dance, yoga, or Pilates, Madeline is usually working to perfect her tuck and pulse as a Pure Barre instructor in Rochester.
-She teaches at multiple dance studios throughout Rochester, and continues to guest teach at universities in the area.
+When she isn’t teaching dance, yoga, or Pilates, Madeline is usually working to perfect her tuck and pulse as a Pure Barre instructor in Tallahassee.
+A sought-after teacher, she serves as a guest artist at multiple dance studios throughout the country, and continues to guest teach at universities throughout the region and beyond.
 Further, she designed and implemented a dance curriculum for students ages 7-12 as part of the Lively Spaces Summer Arts Camp at the Colby Museum of Art.